rnett/ExposedDaoGen/README.md

  * `-q` means to run in quiet mode without outputting the generated code.
 Optional.

+To see the version of the jar, use `--version`.

 ## TODO / Does not support
  * Quoted names in Postgres
  * A UI